Danbaz7/Global/Java/README.md

 # Java Projects Overview

 This repository contains a series of Java programming assignments by Daniel Obazee.
-Each folder (`proj1` to `proj13`) contains a standalone Java program focused on a specific concept or problem.
-Below is a brief summary of the code content in each folder:
+The `proj1` to `proj13` folders contain standalone introductory Java programs focused on specific concepts or problems.
+The `DSA` folder contains newer data structures and algorithms coursework for CSCI 251.

 ## Folder Summaries